 Substitute letters with numbers or symbols to make it difficult to guess the password.
 Or deliberately use spelling errors in the password or passphrase.
 For example, P8tty0G#5dn for “patio garden.”

 6. Use a password manager to store your passwords

 Do not store your passwords in a document on your computer.
-Make sure you’re using the password manager tool provided to you by the IT/support team to store all professional and personal passwords.
+Ensure you’re using the password manager tool the IT/support team provided to store all professional and personal passwords.

 7. Do not reuse your passwords

-Every device, application, website, and piece of software requires a unique and strong password or PIN.
-Remember, if a cyber criminal does guess one of your passwords, they will use this to attempt hack into all of your personal and professional accounts.
+Every device, application, website, and software requires a unique and strong password or PIN.
+Remember, if a cyber criminal does guess one of your passwords, they will use this to attempt to hack into all of your personal and professional accounts.

 Remember never to share your passwords with anyone.
 This includes your colleagues, the IT/support team, customer service/helpdesk personnel, family members, and friends.